Amtrak, NJ Transit heads grilled on Penn mess

 TRENTON, New Jersey (WABC) --The heads of Amtrak and New Jersey Transit are slated to face New Jersey lawmakers who want answers about recent rail problems at New York's Penn Station that have created chaos for commuters.

-A joint committee in Trenton on Friday will hear from Amtrak CEO Wick Moorman and NJ Transit Executive Director Steve Santoro.
+A joint committee in Trenton on Friday heard from Amtrak CEO Wick Moorman and NJ Transit Executive Director Steve Santoro.

 Moorman announced Thursday Amtrak would perform extensive repair work at the station this summer to upgrade aging equipment and said that would create more delays, but didn't give specifics.